VishruthR/SWE-bench-task-ensemble/useful_details.md

 - https://github.com/SWE-bench/SWE-bench
 - PerplexityAI, understanding UTBoost system and SWEBench
 - Github Copilot + Clause 3.7 Sonnet: Code generation primarily for scripts; setting up EC2 instance

+Challenges:
+- How to apply the new test cases to the repository